Explore

 The base station is the network device receiving messages from the devices via mioty air interface and forward them to the mioty service center.

-A mioty base station collects messages from all sensor nodes that have been attached to it1, processes and decrypts network control data and forwards user data to backend through backhaul connection with higher throughput (e.g. Ethernet, Wi-Fi…).
-In bi-directional communica-tion, it generates downlink2 messages based on payload received from the backend.
-These messages are then transmitted to the respective sen-sor nodes for remote command and control applications.
-A mioty network can incorporate more than one base station, in which case, the same message can be received by multiple base stations.
+A mioty base station (BS) collects messages from all sensor nodes that have been attached to it, processes and decrypts network control data and forwards user data to backend through backhaul connection with higher throughput (e.g. Ethernet, Wi-Fi…).
+In bi-directional communica-tion, it generates downlink messages based on payload received from the backend.
+These messages are then transmitted to the respective sensor nodes for remote command and control applications.
+A mioty network can incorporate more than one base station, in which case, the same message can be received by multiple base stations and shall be deduplicated by the service center.

 Service & Application Center